 How Many Days in Palermo?

-Before planning a Palermo itinerary, it is essential to figure out how many days to spend in Palermo in order to do this city justice.
 While you could easily spend weeks or months in this city and feel as if you’ve barely scratched the surface, this isn’t necessarily a practical answer for most potential travellers.

 The good news is that Palermo is quite a compact city and you can easily see the top sites within the span of a single day.
 However, spending only one day in Palermo may still feel a bit rushed if you also want to kick back, relax and enjoy the energy of this city.